alpinedatalabs/demos/us_census/USCensusByStateDemoExplanation.md

 # About Alpine Data Labs

-Alpine Data Labs is the leader in predictive analytics for big data.
-Alpine’s products uniquely combine intuitive interfaces, native analytic processing in Hadoop and in-database, and lightweight deployment to deliver solutions that harness the power of parallel computing platforms and realize the predictive value of big data analytics.
-Alpine enables data experts and novices alike to rapidly develop predictive analytics on Hadoop.
+Alpine Data Labs is the leader in data science for Hadoop and big data.
+The company’s products uniquely combine intuitive interfaces, native analytic processing in Hadoop, high performance in-database analytics, and the efficiencies of cloud computing to define the new paradigm in advanced analytics: accessible, easy to use and built for big data.
+Alpine’s customers include A.T.
+Kearney, Havas Media and Zions Bancorporation.
+Alpine’s solutions enable data experts and novices alike to work across organizational barriers and collaboratively realize the predictive power of big data analytics.
+For more information visit [alpinedatalabs.com] (http://www.alpinedatalabs.com/).